Frequently asked questions

 How long will it take to get the trainer?

-The time of delivery depends on the protocol of the specialist or doctor's office.
+The transfer time depends on the treatment protocol of the clinic or specialist.
 If the specialist or practitioner considers that other tests, such as x-rays, are necessary for your child's health, the appliance can only be given to you afterwards.
-Typically this can also be done within 1-2 weeks.

 Besides wearing the trainer, are there any other tasks or exercises that can help?